-Relative and Traditional
+Relative and Traditional Foster Care

-Specialized
+Specialized Foster Care

-Adolescent
+Adolescent Foster Care

-12 hours annually
+Adolescent Foster Care

 27 hours annually

 27 hours annually

 Additional child specific trainings are created and available as needs arise.
 Medical training is also provided by hospitals where children receive their care prior to placement and ongoing if anything changes with the child's medical condition.
+During the FY25 planning cycle, foster caregivers identified trainings that they are interested in and we are scheduling guest speakers to attend future monthly meetings to present on substance misuse, how to navigate the court system and what different court hearings mean and how to support youth diagnosed with Autism.

 UCAN has a Lending Library, which enables foster caregivers to receive additional training hours by viewing DVDs or reading books in their own home.
-UCAN also has an online training platform, Relias, which is shared with foster caregivers. and externally via the DCFS and makes foster caregivers aware of the other training opportunities across the State via schools, hospitals, libraries or other social service agencies.
+UCAN also has an online training platform, Relias, which is shared with foster caregivers and DCFS makes foster caregivers aware of the other training opportunities across the State via schools, hospitals, libraries or other social service agencies.